 Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a))

 (a) (b) (c)

 Equity compensation plans approved by

-stockholders(1) - - -
+stockholders(1) - -

 Equity compensation plans not approved by

 stockholders 278,750 \$9.13 1,456,250(2)

 Total 278,750 \$9.13

-(1) On October 14, 2011, the Board of Directors adopted our 2011 Equity Incentive Plan.
+- (1) On October 14, 2011, the Board of Directors adopted our 2011 Equity Incentive Plan.
 However, that plan has not been submitted to our stockholders for their approval.
-Accordingly, while we have an equity compensation plan, we do not have a plan that was approved by the stockholders.
+Accordingly, while we have an equity compensation plan, we do not have a plan that was approved by the stockholders. - (2) In September 2013, we amended the 2011 Equity Incentive Plan to increase the number of shares we are authorized to issue under that plan to 1,700,000 shares of common stock.

-(2) As of the date of this prospectus, we are authorized to issue 1,900,000 shares of common stock under the 2011 Equity Incentive Plan.
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF

-MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS
+FINANCIAL CONDITION AND RESULTS OF OPERATIONS